mtempler/mtempler.github.io/_posts/2026-09-18-Reactivity.markdown

 \end{align}
 $$
 {% endraw %}
-and provide exact expressions for the Active, Reactive and Apparent Energies as a function of the interaction momentum/probability, $$p_{AB}$$.
+to provide exact expressions for the Active, Reactive and Apparent energies as a function of the measurable interaction momentum and probability, $$p_{AB}$$, from time-series.

 **To Give and To Receive**